notofonts/noto-docs/src/miniarticles/NotoSansCham.md

 # Noto Sans Cham

-Noto Sans Cham is a sanserif design intended for general use for the Cham script.
+Noto Sans Cham is a sanserif design for texts in the Cham script.

-It contains 131 glyphs and 11 OpenType features, and supports 104 characters from the Unicode blocks: Cham, Basic Latin.
+Noto Sans Cham has multiple weights, contains 131 glyphs, 11 OpenType features, and supports 104 characters from 2 Unicode blocks: Cham, Basic Latin.

 ## Supported writing systems